Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

 #### **Special Thanks**:

-Special Thanks to @yosoyducc for helping me with the instructions on this page!
+Special Thanks to @yosoyducc for helping me with the Linux instructions on this page!

 ## Cleaning Up And Resetting The Game